 A Doylestown Afternoon

-Local History: The forecast called for rain so we opted to start our weekend in Doylestown, which seems like a cute town that people actually live in.
+Local History: The forecast called for rain so we opted to start our weekend in Doylestown, which struck us as a cute town that people actually live in (as opposed to made-for-tourists cute).
 Our fellow pedestrians looked like a good mix of locals running errands and visitors like us.

 Afternoon Booze Break

-The Village also has a local winery’s tasting room, but we didn’t get there.
+The Village also has a local winery’s tasting room, too, but we didn’t get there.

 Outdoors in New Hope